LittleJohnAU/votw/README.md

 </div>
  ```

-_If you want to display it in a narrow column i.e. a sidebar, you can add the compact css class to the primary container_
+_If you want to display it in a narrow column i.e. a sidebar, you can add the **compact** CSS class to the primary container_
   ```sh
 <div class="votw compact">
   ```